 - Targeted traffic

 Each submission you make to these sites should come with unique titles and descriptions.
-This favors the direction in which Google is headed (low volume, high quality links).
+This favours the direction in which Google is headed (low volume, high-quality links).

 These links are good for: